jibi0059/creative-coding-final-project/README.md

 # Moonlight Drift
 ### An Interactive Reinterpretation of *A Seascape, Shipping by Moonlight* by Claude Monet

-A team pitch for our IDEA9103 Creative Coding final project.
-We transform Monet's atmospheric nocturnal seascape into a living, breathing digital environment driven by sound, time, generative motion, and audience interaction.
+Below is a team pitch for our IDEA9103 Creative Coding Final Project.
+We will transform Monet's *atmospheric nocturnal seascape* into a living, breathing digital environment driven by sound, time, generative motion and audience interaction.

 ---